 Contributed By: Mypathintheworld.com

-London is an iconic city on many travelers’ bucket list.
-This city is filled with many well-known sights that are must sees, but there are also many lesser known destinations that should be on your list!
+London is an iconic city on many travelers’ bucket lists.
+This city is filled with many well-known sights that are must-sees, but there are also many lesser-known destinations that should be on your list!

 Hidden Gems in London